nishant-git/CodeReview/README.md

 The [code styles](https://source.android.com/source/code-style.html) below are strict rules, not guidelines or recommendations.
 Contributions to Android that do not adhere to these rules are generally not accepted.
 We recognize that not all existing code follows these rules, but we expect all new code to be compliant.

-Install and configure:
+Install jar and configure:
 ----------------------

-    Import *settings.jar* into Android Studio.
+    Import **settings.jar** into Android Studio.
 It defines our coding standard. you just need to use File -> Import Settings option in Android Studio.

-Installation using scrpit
+Or Install using script
 -------------------------

  * On Unix, run the `install.sh` script.
 Windows users should use `install.bat` instead.